Spectral gap of scl in graphs of groups and $3$-manifolds: Spectral gap of -manifold groups

 Excluding these pieces in a non-geometric prime $3$-manifold, the bound in Lemma \ref{lemma: scl gap of hyp elem in 3mfd} can be improved to $1/6$.

-\begin{lemma} Suppose $M$ is a non-geometric prime $3$-manifold where none of the pieces in its geometric decomposition is the twisted $I$-bundle over a Klein bottle or Seifert fibered with a fiber of multiplicity two.
+\begin{lemma} Suppose $M$ is a non-geometric prime $3$-manifold where none of the pieces in its geometric decomposition is the twisted $I$-bundle over a Klein bottle or Seifert fibered with a fiber of even multiplicity.
 Then any $g\in \pi_1(M)$ acting hyperbolically on the JSJ-tree has $\scl_M(g)\ge 1/6$. \end{lemma} \begin{proof} This is simply a combination of Lemma \ref{lemma:boundary inclusion is 3-RTF} and Theorem \ref{thm: $n$-RTF gap, weak version}. \end{proof}

-Now we are in a place to prove a gap theorem for prime manifolds.
-We will first focus on the case of non-geometric prime $3$-manifolds. \begin{thm} Let $M$ be a non-geometric prime $3$-manifold.
+Now we are in a place to prove a gap theorem for non-geometric prime $3$-manifolds. \begin{thm} Let $M$ be a non-geometric prime $3$-manifold.
 Then there is a constant $C=C(M)>0$ such that either $\scl_M(g)\ge C$ or $\scl_M(g)=0$ for any $g\in \pi_1(M)$.
 Moreover, if $\scl_G(g)<1/48$, then either $g$ is conjugate to its inverse or it is represented by a loop supported in a single piece of the geometric decomposition of $M$. \end{thm} \begin{proof} Endow $\pi_1(M)$ with the structure of a graph of groups according to the geometric decomposition, where the vertex groups are the fundamental groups of geometric pieces $\mathcal{N}$ and the edge groups are the fundamental groups of those tori $\mathcal{T}$ we cut along.
 By Lemma \ref{lemma: scl gap of hyp elem in 3mfd}, if $g$ is hyperbolic, then either $g$ is conjugate to its inverse and $\scl_G(g)=0$, or $\scl_G(g)\ge1/48$.